-A neutral pH is 7, anything above that creates an ALKALINE environment, and anything below creates an ACID environment.
+A neutral pH is 7; anything above that creates an ALKALINE environment, and anything below it creates an ACIDIC environment.

 If your skin is healthy, it should have a pH of around 5.5.

-But did you know, there is a good reason why your skin is so acid?
+But did you know there is a good reason why your skin is so acidic?
 It is because pathogenic bacteria thrive under alkaline conditions.

-Our aptly names pH acid mantle complex has been designed to rebuild your skin.
-It can be layered under Fortify and Bio lipid complex which are both rich in lovely ceramides and fatty acids, and are designed to restore the integrity of your barrier function, balancing missing ingredients and warding off premature ageing, helping to return your skin to a youthful, healthy glow
+Our Ceramide Barrier Repair Balm has been designed to rebuild your skin.
+It can be layered underneath Fortify and Bio Lipid Complex, which are both designed to restore the integrity of your barrier function.
+Rich in lovely ceramides and fatty acids, they balance missing ingredients and ward off premature ageing; helping to return your skin to a youthful, healthy glow

 THE NAKED TRUTH

-I’m going to be honest here and I rarely knock competitors, but I often meet skincare manufactures and chemists who have never heard of the acid mantle, never mind know how to repair it.
+I’m going to be honest here, and I rarely knock competitors, but I often meet skincare manufactures and chemists who have never heard of the acid mantle, let alone know how to repair it.

-Otherwise how can we possibly expect to formulate products that get the desired results, which is healthy skin.
+Otherwise, how can we possibly expect to formulate products that get the desired results?